bernatferragut/FutureWeb-blog/_posts/08-12-16-VR - Unity Most Important Classes.md

 > Start is called on the frame when a script is enabled just before any of the Update methods is called the first time.
 62. Update
 > Update is called every frame, if the MonoBehaviour is enabled.

+### Variables

+1. enabled

+> Enabled Behaviours are Updated, disabled Behaviours are not.

+2. isActiveAndEnabled

+> Has the Behaviour had enabled called.

+3. gameObject

+> The game object this component is attached to.
+A component is always attached to a game object. tag	The tag of this game object.

+4.transform

+> The Transform attached to this GameObject (null if there is none attached).

+5. hideFlags

+> Should the object be hidden, saved with the scene or modifiable by the user?

+6. name

+> The name of the object.